Ecosystems: Increasing Resilience

 How: We’re establishing a new system known as habitat exchanges, which better balances wildlife protection and economic growth.

-Why: Overallocation of water in the West means rivers that serve as major watersheds are drying up before reaching their deltas.
+Why: Over-allocation of water in the West means rivers that serve as major watersheds are drying up, and groundwater reserves are dwindling.